crystallabs/virtualtime/README.md

 vt.matches?(t) # => true, because time instant 0 hours converted to NY time (-6) is 18 hours
 ```

-Matching VTs to VTs with timezones is also possible, as long as they are in the same timezone; otherwise a runtime error is thrown, as already mentioned above under "Unsupported Comparisons".
+Matching VTs to VTs with timezones is also possible as long as the timezone is equal; otherwise a runtime error is thrown as already mentioned above under "Unsupported Comparisons".

 ## Durations